Published by Jeremy. Last Updated on November 14, 2023.

 Who Should Stay Here: Those who value a good downtown location in the heart of it all and those looking for comfortable rooms.

-Things to Consider: Parking at the hotel lot is $30 per day.
-Nearby garages typically charge $5-$7 night and weekend rates; however, those staying on Sunday or weeknights must keep in mind that day rates start at 6am and have rather excessive hourly rates for those who roll over.
+Things to Consider: Parking at the hotel lot is charged nightly.
+Nearby garages typically offer much more reasonable night and weekend rates; however, those staying on Sunday or weeknights must keep in mind that day rates typically start at 6am and have rather excessive hourly rates for those who roll over.

 Sheraton Station Square